-Leveraging the momentum of the Attendance Summit, E3 Alliance in partnership with Attendance Works launched an Attendance Peer Learning Network of nine schools.
+In partnership with Attendance Works, E3 Alliance launched an Attendance Peer Learning Network of nine schools.
 Participating schools receive the opportunity to increase student attendance – and consequently, academic outcomes – through the use of disaggregated data, peer-to-peer learning, coaching, and technical assistance using evidence-based prevention and intervention strategies and continuous improvement tools.
 Teams chose one student outcome (e.g., reading, math, high school graduation, or college readiness) to focus on based on local needs and drivers.
 All school teams in the Attendance Peer Learning Network used a common strategy (attendance) to improve student outcomes.
 Schools are chosen through an application process.

-Since 2011, E3 Alliance’s Missing School Matters campaign has promoted a culture of student attendance in our region.
-The campaign focuses on a “triple bottom line:” 1) students need to be in the classroom to learn, 2) teachers need consistency of attendance to effectively teach, and 3) school districts need state funding (which in Texas is based on attendance) to provide precious resources and services to all students.
-Missing School Matters has provided outreach and materials to build community support for improved attendance across the region, and is now leveraging the Attendance Peer Learning Network to share campus-based practices that are improving student attendance.
-Since 2011, $37.5 million dollars has been returned to school districts in our region in state reimbursement due to decreased student absences despite rapidly increasing student enrollment.
-For more information, click here.
+In 2011, E3 Alliance launched a Missing School Matters campaign to promote a culture of student attendance in our region.
+The campaign focused on a “triple bottom line:” 1) students need to be in the classroom to learn, 2) teachers need consistency of attendance to effectively teach, and 3) school districts need state funding (which in Texas is based on attendance) to provide precious resources and services to all students.
+This concerted effort helped school districts to see $37.5 million dollars returned to the region in state reimbursement due to decreased student absences despite rapidly increasing student enrollment.